Grandmaster of Demonic Cultivation: Mobile game

 An upcoming Chinese mobile game, titled The Untamed, is slated for global release in 2022 and it will be available on iOS and Android.
-The news was announced via Weibo on October 31, 2019The game will be a card and visual type game.
+The news was announced via Weibo on October 30, 2019.
+The game will be a card and visual novel style.
+As of 2023, there had been no news of release.

+Stage production

+Madō Soshi (魔道祖師) was a Japanese stage production adaptation that ran from March 22 to March 30, 2025 in Tokyo, Japan, and April 4 to April 6, 2025 in Kyoto, Japan.
+The April 6 performance was also live streamed via ZAIKO.

 Reception

 General

-During the serialization of her first web novel The Scum Villain's Self-Saving System in late 2014, MXTX slowly earned her reputation on the Jinjiang platform's danmei circles, and her following continued to grow within the year.
-She later revealed that upon writing Grandmaster of Demonic Cultivation, she fully expected the novel to flop.
-She acknowledged that her chosen narrative techniques and the overall lack of indulgent points typically found in rebirth or transmigration stories could drive readers away, especially those who expected similar elements and tropes as to those found in The Scum Villain's Self-Saving System.

-Contrary to this expectation, Grandmaster of Demonic Cultivation has attracted a record readership on Jinjiang Literature City as well as for its multiple-language translated prints, and the series as a whole with its various adaptations has drawn in a devoted, active, and international fan base.
+Grandmaster of Demonic Cultivation has attracted a record readership on Jinjiang Literature City and in print, and the series as a whole with its various adaptations has drawn in a devoted and international fan base.

-Per editor recommendation featured on the Simplified physical bookprint released in December 2018: “Mo Dao Zu Shi has reached a score of 14 billion points on Jinjiang Literature City, has been bookmarked more than 1,090,000 times and has received in total more than 440,000 reviews.
-During the year, it has made the sales gold list, the thousand-word gold list, reigning supreme at the top of the charts and setting a new record!
-On Sina Weibo, the hot topic #MoDaoZuShi was the subject of nearly 6 million discussions and 6 billion reads!”

-After the August 4, 2021 announcement of her three novels' English release, #MXTX trended on Twitter in the United States and several other countries for almost the entire day.
-Less than 24 hours later, pre-order sales for Grandmaster of Demonic Cultivation was at #8 ranking on Amazon.
+Within 24 hours of the August 4, 2021, announcement of her three novels' English release, pre-order sales for Grandmaster of Demonic Cultivation were at #8 ranking on Amazon.
 On August 5, 2021, it was ranked #1 out of all Barnes & Noble Bestsellers.
 For the next few days, it was Frontpage Trending along with MXTX's other two novels on Amazon, Barnes & Noble, and Fullybooked websites.